Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 // output: apply decorator
 ```

-This code will log `'apply decorator'` in terminal, even though we never initialized an instance of class `A`.
+This code will log `'apply decorator'`, even though we never initialized a `new` instance of the class `A`.

 ## Order of Evaluation
 The evaluation order of different types of decorators is well-defined: